-The coronavirus pandemic has not only produced a health and economic crisis, but a childcare and education crisis for American families as well.
-Millions of parents are juggling childcare and teaching while working full-time jobs.
+The coronavirus pandemic has not only produced a health and economic crisis but a childcare and education crisis for American families as well.
+Although more schools opened their doors this fall than in 2020, the virus presents an ever-changing situation.

 1. Prepare for the unexpected.

-If your children return to classroom education, their school could close due to a coronavirus spike.
-Have a plan to work from home, take a leave from your job or identify someone who can watch or teach your child, just in case.
+Even if your children have returned to classroom education, their school could still close unexpectedly due to a coronavirus spike or outbreak.
+Have a plan to work from home, if possible, take a leave from your job or identify someone who can watch or teach your child, just in case.

 2. Communicate with your employer.